Kezyma/Morrowind-Remastered/README.md

 - When distant land has finished generating, click 'Finish'.
 - Close the MGE XE window.
 - (Optional) Scroll to the bottom of the mod list, right-click 'Overwrite', click 'Create Mod', enter a name (eg. 'Generated Distant Land') and click 'OK'.
 Check the box next to this new mod to enable it in the mod list.

-### Sort Mods
-- On the right side panel of Mod Organizer, switch to the 'Plugins' tab (if not currently on that tab).
-- Click the 'Sort' button at the top of the tab.
-- Click 'Yes'.
-- When LOOT has finished running, click 'Close'.

-### Back-Date BSAs
-- On the Mod Organizer toolbar, click 'Tools', then click 'Settings...'.
-- Switch to the 'Workarounds' tab in the Settings window.
-- Click 'Back-date BSAs'.
-- Click 'OK'.

 ### Morrowind
 - Select 'Morrowind' in the application list.